-or treatment.
+Physical abuse: a form of abuse Neglect: the persistent failure to meet a which may involve hitting, shaking, child's basic physical and/or psychological throwing, poisoning, burning or needs, likely to result in the serious scalding, drowning, suffocating or impairment of the child's health or otherwise causing physical harm to a development.
+Neglect may occur during child.
+Physical harm may also be pregnancy as a result of maternal substance caused when a parent or carer abuse.
+Once a child is born, neglect may fabricates the symptoms of, or involve a parent or carer failing to: provide deliberately induces, illness in a child. adequate food, clothing and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate care-givers); or ensure access to appropriate medical care or treatment.
 It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.

-Emotional abuse: the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development. lt may conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
-It may include not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
-It may feature age or developmentally inappropriate expectations being imposed on children.
-These may include interactions beyond child's that are а well developmental capability as as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction.
-It may involve seeing or hearing the ill-treatment of another.
-It may involve serious bullying (including cyberbullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
-Some level of emotional abuse is involved in all types of maltreatment of a child, although it may occur alone.
+Sexual abuse: involves forcing or Emotional abuse: the persistent emotional enticing a child or young person to maltreatment of a child such as to cause take part in sexual activities, not severe and adverse effects on the child's necessarily involving a high level of emotional development.
+It may involve violence, whether or not the child is conveying to a child that they are worthless or aware of what is happening.
+The unloved, inadequate, or valued only insofar as activities may involve physical contact, they meet the needs of another person.
+It may including assault by penetration (for include not giving the child opportunities to example rape or oral sex) or non- express their views, deliberately silencing penetrative acts such as them or 'making fun' of what they say or how masturbation, kissing, rubbing and they communicate.
+It may feature age or touching outside of clothing.
+They may developmentally inappropriate expectations also include non-contact activities, being imposed on children.
+These may include such as involving children in looking interactions that are beyond a child's at, or in the production of, sexual developmental capability as well as images, watching sexual activities, overprotection and limitation of exploration encouraging children to behave in and learning, or preventing the child sexually inappropriate ways, or participating in normal social interaction.
+It grooming a child in preparation for may involve seeing or hearing the ill-treatment abuse (including via the internet). of another.
+It may involve serious bullying Sexual abuse is not solely perpetrated (including cyberbullying), causing children by adult males.
+Women can also frequently to feel frightened or in danger, or the commit acts of sexual abuse, as can exploitation or corruption of children.
+Some other children. level of emotional abuse is involved in all types of maltreatment of a child, although it may occur alone.